 The Current INSLM

 Dr James Renwick SC

 The Governor-General has appointed Dr James Renwick SC of 12 Wentworth/Selborne Chambers at the NSW Bar as the INSLM.
-This appointment is for a three year term.
-Dr Renwick has been acting as the INSLM, appointed by the Prime Minister since early 2017.
+This appointment is for a term concluding 30 June 2020.
+Dr Renwick had been acting as the INSLM, appointed by the Prime Minister since early 2017.